 SEVIS Academic Standards

 According to immigration regulations, all international students are expected to make sufficient academic progress over the course of their studies.
 For IESL international students, this means that you must successfully pass all of your classes and make progress to higher levels.
 For college-level international students, this means that you must successfully pass a minimum of 12 credits and maintain a 2.0 or higher Grade Point Average (GPA) every term with no NC (no credit), NP (no pass), I (incomplete) or F grades on your transcript.
-Note: The NC grade was eliminated as of Winter 2019.

 Lane's International Programs policy is specifically designed to help you maintain your F-1 status and meet your educational goals.
 We have designed the Success Program to help you build skills in areas you may need to be more successful academically.

 NOTE: Lane's overall Academic Probation and Dismissal policies are for all students, especially for those receiving federal financial aid; however, International Students have stricter requirements as stated in the immigration regulations above.

 Failure to Enroll

 If you register for less than or drop below 12 credits (college level) or 20 class hours per week (IESL) or drop classes without first getting permission from an international advisor, your SEVIS record may be terminated.
 This means you will have to:

 Leave the U.S. within 10 business days of dropping below the minimum requirement, OR

 File for reinstatement, which is a long, expensive process and can be denied by immigration